elixir-ecto/ecto/guides/howtos/Navigating Relations.md

           |--Salvia sclarea
 ```

-Here we have one "Division", two "Orders", four "Families" and then genera and species.
+Here we have one "Division", two "Orders", five "Families" and then genera and species.
 To keep
 things as simple as possible, but still meaningful, we will work with a real life collection,
 but limited to the above taxa.